ZartoxGD/Zartox_Custom_editor_console/README.md

 ## Known bugs:
 ---------------------------------------
-        - Opening 2 instances of the console [Temporary fix: reset yout UI to default]
+        - Opening 2 instances of the console [Temporary fix: reset yout UI to default]: FIXED
 ---------------------------------------